Skip to main content

 Key Difference Analysis:

 • Syntax: Swift’s guard enforces that the else block must exit, guaranteeing safety at compile time.
-C# relies on the developer’s coding habits.
+C# relies on developer coding habits.

 • Scope: The variable bound by guard let is scoped to the entire block containing the guard statement (until the end), making the code flow very smooth.